Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 This ice machine requires no installation—just plug it in and add water to the dispenser.

 If you need a basic, compact ice maker for countertop use, this is the perfect choice.
-It produces just over 25 lbs of ice per day, making it ideal for someone who regularly needs ice but doesn’t have an ice maker in their fridge.
+It produces just over 25 pounds of ice per day, making it ideal for someone who regularly needs ice but doesn’t have an ice maker in their fridge.
 It’s a small enough unit that it can live in most kitchen or bar areas without taking up too much space, it’s stylish, and it has an attractive price point.

 The main thing reviewers noted is the small capacity, which is approximately half a pound.
 It makes ice quickly, but if you are looking to fill a cooler with ice, it won’t replace the need to buy big bags of ice unless you’re continuously emptying it.
 For most people, though, this is a great alternative to an in-fridge unit.